4th Grade with Ms. Birkholz

 After graduating from Drake University with a Bachelor of Science in Education Degree and a Science endorsement, I spent a year really learning to be a teacher by substitute teaching in Menomonee Falls, Sussex, and Arrowhead Area elementary and middle schools.
 The on-the-job training I received working for and with amazing teachers in those schools helped prepare me for my career at Saylesville School where I started teaching as a long-term substitute 4th grade teacher.
 The position turned into a permanent one, and I have been thankful for the opportunity to teach in Rubicon for many years and for the opportunity to continue teaching in Neosho at HoNoR Elementary!
 Shortly after arriving at Saylesville I began work toward my Master's degree with I received from Cardinal Stritch University after completing action research on science literacy in elementary schools.

 While most of my teaching career has been spent with fantastic fourth graders, I have also enjoyed coaching middle school volleyball, working with K-8 students during summer school, and the adventure of teaching multi-age classrooms (3rd-5th and 4th-5th).
-I always enjoyed coordinating and helping students prepare for the annual Science Fair at Saylesville.
-Honoring the past by teaching about Wisconsin and U.S. history through a one-room school simulation and embracing the future by using 1:1 devices to supplement my students' learning have also been important to me.
+I always enjoy working with students to prepare for our school-wide events like the STEAM Fair and Living History Museum.
+Honoring the past by accompanying the 4th graders on their annual trip to the Old Village Hall Museum in Neosho and embracing the future by using 1:1 devices to supplement my students' learning have also been important to me.

-In addition to being a member of the HNR learning community, I also love spending time with my friends and family, traveling, reading, riding my bike and participating in cardio-kickboxing classes.
+In addition to being a member of the HNR learning community, I also love spending time with my friends and family, traveling, reading, riding my bike and working out with my friends at the Oconomowoc Rec Center.